dannystewart/starfieldsaver/README.md

 ## Configuration

-Many settings are configurable via the `quicksave.json` config file:
+Many settings are configurable via the `config.toml` config file:

 - `save_directory`: Directory where save files are stored.
 - `process_name`: Name of the game process to monitor (without extension).